ONLINE: A Process-Oriented Approach to Conflict Facilitation

 “I LOVE David’s facilitation style.
 He’s kind, inclusive, direct, inventive and fun.” – Louise, past participant.

-In this exciting new online program, conflict expert David Hatfield will offer a mix of experiential invitations, information sharing, participant interaction, and personal reflection, with opportunities for coaching and feedback.
+In this online program, conflict facilitator David Hatfield will offer a mix of experiential invitations, information sharing, participant interaction, and personal reflection, with opportunities for coaching and feedback.

-This program spans 3 days over Zoom, an online video conferencing platform.
+This program spans 3 days over Zoom, with breaks in each session.

 Accessibility and inclusion are important to us.
 Together with the facilitator, we are able to offer tiered pricing on this program.
 Please select a tier that fits your budget and current context.
 Often, employers will sponsor, support, or reimburse for professional development programs like this one.